sigmorphon/sigmorphon.github.io/sharedtasks/2020/task0.md

 The model should be general enough to work for natural languages of any typological patterning.<sup>1</sup> For example, Tagalog verbs exhibit [circumfixation](https://en.wikipedia.org/wiki/Circumfix); thus, a model with a strong inductive bias towards suffixing will likely not work well for Tagalog.
 The task will proceed in three phases: a Development Phase, a Generalization Phase, and an Evaluation Phase.
 As the task progresses, more data and more languages will be released.

-In the Development Phase, we will provide training and development splits from the Austronesian, Niger-Congo, Oto-Manguean, Uralic and Indo-European language families that should be used to *construct* your system.
+In the Development Phase, we will provide training and development splits from the Austronesian, Niger-Congo, Oto-Manguean, Uralic and Indo-European language families that should be used to *develop* your system.
 We will refer to them as the *development languages*.
 See the [table below](#development_langs) for a complete list.

 In the Generalization Phase, we will provide training and development splits for new languages where approximately half are genetically related (belong to the same family) and half are genetically *unrelated* (are isolates or belong to a different family) to the development languages.
 We will keep the languages in the Generalization Phase a surprise until April 2020 (see [timeline](#timeline)).
 We will also keep the genetically unrelated language *families* a surprise, though some languages will come from the same families as those in the Development Phase.